cn-uofbasel/BACnet/groups/04-logMerge/eventCreationTool/README.md

 > pip install pynacl
 ```

-The tool provides a python class PythonCreationTool which you can use as API.
-To use the tool you need the two
+The tool provides the two python classes `PythonCreationTool` and `EventFactory` which you can use as API.
-python files `PythonCreationTool.py` and `Event.py`.
-Copy them over to your project (you could drop them in a
+To use the tool you need the two  python files `PythonCreationTool.py` and `Event.py`.
+Copy them over to your
-separate folder) in order to use the tool.
+project (you could drop them in a separate folder) in order to use the tool.

 We are thinking about creating a `pip install` package, but are currently busy.